-If after the completion of their ability form for the year, changes can be made to availability on a monthly basis no later than the 30th of each month, if the Employer has not received a change of availability, and the TOC fails to report to work when called in they will be moved to the bottom of the casual list after 3 declines, or no answer to phone calls left for them.
+If after the completion of their ability form for the year, changes can be made to availability on a monthly basis no later than the 30th of each month, if the Employer has not received a change of availability, and the TOC fails to report to work when called in they will be moved to the bottom of the casual list after three (3) declines, or no answer to phone calls left for them.

-If after six (6) months a TOC has not worked they will have been considered to have resigned their position with WSA'NEC' School Board, and notification will be mailed to the TOC confirming their resignation.
+If after six (6) months a TOC has not worked they will have been considered to have resigned their position with WSÁNEĆ School Board, and notification will be mailed to the TOC confirming their resignation.

-Teachers doing call-ins for TOC will keep a log book, with date, time of call, shift declined, or if no answer Once three (3) shifts have declined or not available, the Teacher will notify the Principal and a copy of the log book.
+Teachers doing call-ins for TOC will keep a log book, with date, time of call, shift declined, or if no answer.
+Once three (3) shifts have declined or not available, the Teacher will notify the Principal and a copy of the log book.

-Teachers shall specify, in writing, three (3) TOCs, in order of preference, seniority, qualifications and suitability and will be responsible to document the above.
+Teachers, Special Needs Workers and Teacher's Assistants shall specify, in writing, three (3) on call staff, in order of preference, seniority, qualifications and suitability and will be responsible to document the above.